google/pts-bot/doc/overview.md

-* **It will allow pre-certifying DUTs** using a virtual Bluetooth communication without all the issues that the PTS usually have when running physically, allowing it to be run in a fast and repateable fashion.
-It can also enable automations of the physical PTS tests.
+* **It will allow pre-certifying DUTs** using a virtual Bluetooth communication without all the issues that the PTS usually have when running physically, allowing it to be run in a fast and repeatable fashion.
+It can also enable automation of the physical PTS tests.

 PTS-bot aims to be used by Bluetooth stack developers, locally on their machines and within pre-submit tests, to verify that their code is passing the minimum